1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Sindh’s economy was smaller; its main value was strategic, not revenue.

-93. Sindh’s annexation is seen as a classic case of:
+93. Sindh’s annexation is seen as a classic case of__________.

 A) Justified defense